kelvinmmuia/TipsyData/content/post/getting-started.md

 description: Learn how to install R and RStudio, and print 'Hello World' in R. Discover why R is a popular choice for data science.
 lead: Get started with R and RStudio for data science.
 Install R, explore its capabilities, and print your first 'Hello World' message.
 menu: main
-pager: false
+pager: true
-sidebar: false
+sidebar: true
 thumbnail:
   src: img/R_logo.png
   visibility:
   - list
 categories:
+- R
 - Installation
 tags:
+- r
 - installation
 title: Getting Started with R; Installation, RStudio, and Hello World
 weight: 1
 ---

-## Installation

-Welcome to TipsyData!
+# Welcome to TipsyData!

 ## Why Choose R for Data Science?